omicsEye/omePath/README.md

 and continues ...

-2. Approach two: providing a data and a metadata file to calculate a score for feature (currenlty logFC). providing data, metadata, and mapping file: this allows to score features using provides function by deepath such as logFC.
+2. Providing a data and a metadata file to calculate a score for feature (currenlty logFC). providing data, metadata, and mapping file: this allows to score features using provides function by deepath such as logFC.

 * Data (or features) file : This file is tab-delimited formatted with features as columns and samples as rows (the transpose is also okay).